cqx931/ddc2019Workshop/README.md

   - Work in a group of 3-4 and choose a website/service you want to work on together
     - What data does this service collect from you?
     - How is the company going to use these data?
-    - Who owns the collected data?
     - Does what you read from tosDR matches your current understanding of the web service?
 Is there anything that surprises you?
-    - If you found any terms that you don’t understand, refer to the vocabulary list, find more about it online or ask the instructors for help
+    - If you found any terms that you don’t understand, refer to the vocabulary list, find more about it online or ask the instructor for help.
   - We are going to fill in a google doc together so everyone can refer to it later after class.
 - Step 3: Share what you learnt about the service with the class.
 - Step 4: Strategies: How can we better protect ourselves?